Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Discussion and Concluding Remarks

-The proposed method also provides a natural framework for assessing model validity.
-Because the linear regression does not inherently constrain the parameter space, the observation of negative dissipation rates would provide direct, regression-based evidence of non-Markovian dynamics or other fundamental deviations from the standard GKSL framework.
-Combined with appropriate error-mitigation techniques, this geometric approach could offer a powerful and computationally efficient tool for characterizing noise environments in Noisy Intermediate-Scale Quantum (NISQ) devices.
-Extending this approach to multi-qubit systems remains a critical subject for future research, as the exponential family structure becomes significantly more complex in the presence of general interacting quantum systems.
+Furthermore, the proposed method provides a natural framework for assessing model validity.
+Because the linear regression imposes no artificial boundary constraints on the parameter space and yields a unique optimal solution, the observation of negative dissipation rates serves as direct, reliable evidence of non-Markovian dynamics or other fundamental deviations from the standard GKSL framework.
+When we combine this geometric approach with appropriate error-mitigation techniques, it offers a powerful and computationally efficient tool for identifying the effects of the environment in Noisy Intermediate-Scale Quantum (NISQ) devices.
+We note that any multi-spin system belongs to the quantum exponential family.
+Therefore, the mathematical procedure of our information-geometric identity remains valid for higher-dimensional systems, but the required complete operator basis becomes much larger and often impractical.
+The application of our method to such systems with more general quantum entanglement is an important task for future research.
+In such cases, we need to clarify how quantum entanglement affects the information-geometric structures and the efficiency of the tomographic estimation.